calintamas/react-native-envs-poc/readme.md

 IS_PRODUCTION=true
 API_HOST=api_host
 ```
 `.env` is used for the local environment, while the other two for `staging` and `production`.
 The setup uses `schemes` on iOS and `buildTypes` on Android.

+---
-I'm using `fastlane` to automate builds & reduce the release to a one-liner script:
+I'm using `fastlane` to automate builds & reduce the app release to a one-liner script:
 ```
 fastlane ios beta --evn=production
 ```

+---

-I've written an article that describes the whole process [here](https://around25.com/blog/manage-staging-and-production-environments-for-react-native-app/).
+Also, I wrote an article that describes the whole process [here](https://around25.com/blog/manage-staging-and-production-environments-for-react-native-app/).